nvidia-holoscan/holoscan-sdk/examples/README.md

 - **From source**: See the [building guide](../DEVELOP.md)
 - **Python wheels**: Download the python examples from GitHub, no building necessary.
-- **NGC container or debian package**: the python examples and pre-built C++ examples are already included under `/opt/nvidia/holoscan/examples`.
+- **NGC container**: the python examples and pre-built C++ examples are already included under `/opt/nvidia/holoscan/examples`.
 You can rebuild the C++ examples like so:

    ```sh
    export src_dir="/opt/nvidia/holoscan/examples/" # Add "<example_of_your_choice>/cpp" to build a specific example